-Marketing mentoring for a publishing house
+Marketing mentoring for a kids interior magazine

 Helping turn a passion into a full-time commercial business